radrich/richarmstrong.net/_posts/2022-03-10-doodleverse.md

 # {{ page.title | widont }}
 ## {{ page.subtitle | widont }}

-{% include img.html img="img/doodleverse-banner.png" caption="Welcome to The Doodleverse" %}
+{% include img.html img="img/doodleverse-banner.png" %}

 Technically, The Doodleverse is a collection of illustrated NFTs on the Avalanche blockchain.
 You can view it on [on Kalao.](https://ttkb.me/doodleverse-kalao) But it’s obviously so much more than its technical defintion.
 So what is it?
 The Doodleverse is a dream-like universe where anything is possible.
 Singing trees.
 Birds with worms for tongues.
 Giant jellyfish.
 Talking rainbows.
 That kind of thing.
 I can’t wait to explore The Doodleverse more, and would love you to join me—if weirdness is your thing.